JoinCalifornia: Election History for the State of California

 • State Board of Equalization (1879-Present): Ted Gaines, Sally Lieber, Tony Vazquez, and Mike Shaefer

 An unfamiliar constitutional office to most Californians, the Board is frequently confused with the Franchise Tax Board.
 The BOE is the only publicly elected tax commission in the United States.
 Created in 1870, the Board of Equalization originally consisted of the State Controller and two members appointed by the Governor.
-After being declared unconstitutional and disbanded, it was resurrected when the California Constitution was rewritten in 1879.
+After being declared unconstitutional and abolished in March 1874, it was resurrected when the California Constitution was rewritten in 1879.
 The number of seats on the board increased to four; one for each congressional district the state had at that time.
 In 2017, the legislature stripped the Board of most of its duties, reassigning most BOE staff to the new California Department of Tax and Fee Administration.
 An entirely new board was elected in 2018, the first time that there was a full turnover of the board since the 1880s.
 Legislation to eliminate the Board of Equalization were introduced in 2018 and 2023 (ACA 11).

 California's Board of Equalization Members [District 1] [District 2] [District 3] [District 4]